 Pro Rege: Kuyper’s three-volume work on the lordship of Christ will be published and edited precisely as Kuyper viewed them, i.e., as the application of his common grace volumes.
 Dr. Clifford Anderson will be editing with the assistance of Jess Driesenga of Fuller Seminary.
-Volumes 1 and 2 will be available in late 2014.

 Guidance for Christian Engagement in Government: This translation of Kuyper's Our Program, an outline of Kuyper's political party, was translated and edited by Dr. Harry Van Dyke.
 It is now available for purchase.

 Kuyper Church Anthology: The Kuyper Church Anthology is currently being edited by Dr. John Woods.
 Rooted and Grounded, one of Kuyper’s sermons to be included in this anthology, has already been published as a teaser.
-It is anticipated that the full anthology will be ready for purchase by the end of 2014.

 Kuyper Islam Anthology: The material for inclusion in the Kuyper Islam Anthology is being translated by Dr. Jan van Vliet, Professor of Economics at Dordt College.
 Dr. James Bratt, Calvin College professor, will serve as editor.
 The anthology will serve as a primer/example of how to appropriately and meaningfully engage other cultures and religions.